hashicorp/terraform-provider-azurerm/website/docs/r/static_web_app_custom_domain.html.markdown

 -> **NOTE:** Apex domains must use `dns-txt-token` validation.

--> **NOTE:** Validation using `dns-txt-token` is performed asynchronously and Terraform does wait for the validation process to be successful.
-Please ensure that the appropriate TXT record is created using the `validation_token` value for this to complete.
+-> **NOTE:** Validation using `dns-txt-token` is performed asynchronously and Terraform does wait for the validation process to be successful before marking the resource as created successfully.
+Please ensure that the appropriate TXT record is created using the `validation_token` value for this to complete out of band.

 ## Attributes Reference